lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 This prevents unintentional deletes by allowing previous versions to be rolled back at a later date.
 Additional information:

-- Any file that is not versioned prior to enabling versioning will have a version `null`.
+- Any file that is not versioned prior to enabling versioning will have a version of `null`.
 - Suspending versioning does not delete previous versions of files.

 ![S3 Versioning Diagram](../images/aws-certifications/s3-versioning-diagram.drawio.svg)